Chloral hydrate: Society and culture

 In the conclusion of Edith Wharton's 1905 novel The House of Mirth, Lily Bart, the novel's heroine, becomes addicted to chloral hydrate and overdoses on the substance:

 She put out her hand and measured the soothing drops into a glass; but as she did so, she knew they would be powerless against the supernatural lucidity of her brain.
 She had long since raised the dose to its highest limit, but to-night she felt she must increase it.
 She knew she took a slight risk in doing so; she remembered the chemist's warning.
-If sleep came at all, it might be a sleep without waking.
+If sleep came at all, it might be a sleep without waking.In the James Bond films From Russia With Love and The Living Daylights, chloral hydrate is used as a knockout drug.